justintd/portfolio-site/README.md

 ## Getting Started

-These instructions will the site running on your local machine for development and testing purposes.
+These instructions will get the site running on your local machine for development and testing purposes.

 1. Run `npm install` in the project's root directory.